 Hardscape lights are a newer addition to landscape lighting, thanks to LED technology.
 These are tiny lights with brackets or flanges that install onto or into structures that are used to wash and graze walls with light.

 How to Light a Landscape

-Don’t feel overwhelmed—there are a lot of types of lights and several spaces to place them.
-One of the best things that you can do to scope out your own project is to grab a good, high-powered flashlight with a dimming optic and get out into your yard at night.
-Then, play with the light.
-See what looks cool, or what might not work as well.
+There are as many types of lights as there are spaces to place them.
+When scoping your own project it can be helpful to grab a high-powered flashlight with a dimming optic and get out into the space at night.
+Then, play with the light to see what looks nice and what doesn’t work as well.

-Here’s a look at the various landscape lighting effects you might want to try:
+Here’s a look at some landscape lighting effects to try:

 Use with: Spotlights, Well Lights

 This is a fantastic effect for highlighting dramatic shapes you might have hiding in plain daylight.
 Place the light source behind the item, and light toward where the main vantage point will be, making sure that the light source itself cannot be seen.